sourceduty/AI_Design_Contests/README.md

 Winners of the AI Design Award receive significant benefits, including global recognition, enhanced credibility, and valuable networking opportunities.
 The accolade includes a trophy, a certificate, and participation in a gala night and exhibition.
 These benefits help winners showcase their innovative work, attract new clients, and gain exposure through various media channels.
 By celebrating exceptional AI-integrated design projects, the AI Design Award encourages the continued evolution and application of AI technologies in the creative industries, pushing the boundaries of what is possible in design.

+#

+> Alex: "*I might choose and submit 1 or 2 of my publicized insustrial concept designs for this competition.*"

+#

 [AI Design Award](https://www.aidesignaward.com/)

 #